jnddao/flatEnigmaMachine/README.md

 ## Getting Started
 To run this app ensure that you
 - have python installed and that environment values have been set to allow you turn python from a command line
-- have a shell that you can run it from
+- have a terminal (like powershell) that you can run it from

 Thats it!